Marc-Harony/CinemaAtHome/README.md

   - It depends on your country and the power consumption of your hardware.
 You can check the power consumption of your hardware and calculate the cost of running it 24/7.
 - **Internet**: ¯\\\_(ツ)_/¯
   - It depends on your internet plan and also your country.
 You will need a decent upload speed to stream your movies and series from outside your LAN.
+- **VPN**: 0€ - 30€/year
+  - This is optional but recommended if you want to use the full potential of this project.
+You can use a free VPN but I recommend using a paid one for better security and privacy.
 - **Subscrition fees**: 0€
   - You will not need to pay any subscription fees to use the services.
 Everything is self-hosted and free to use.